jackymallett/Threadneedle/README.md

 ### License and Attribution

 THREADNEEDLE Simulation Framework
-developed by Jacky Mallet, Ph.D.
+developed by Jacky Mallett, Ph.D.

 Jointly owned by
-Jacky Mallet, Ph.D.
+Jacky Mallett, Ph.D.
 and the
 Icelandic Institute for Intelligent Machines Menntavegur 1, 2.h.
 Venus